Skip to content

 State Adapters

 State adapters abstract database operations for job persistence.
 They handle job creation, status transitions, leasing, and queries.
-Queuert provides two state adapters: PostgreSQL for production workloads and SQLite for lightweight or embedded use cases.
+Queuert ships three options: PostgreSQL for production workloads, SQLite for lightweight or embedded use cases, and an in-process adapter for single-process apps that don’t need persistence.

 Package: @queuert/postgres